-Skill Objective: Social Responsibility: to include intercultural competency, civil knowledge, and the ability to engage effectively in regional, national and global communities THECB Course Objective 1.
-Identify key ideas, representative authors and works, - significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different periods or regions.
+Skill Objective: Personal Responsibility: to include the ability to connect choices, actions and consequences to ethical decision- making THECB Course Objective 1.
+Identify key ideas, representative authors and works, significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different periods or regions.
 2. Analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods.
 4. Articulate the aesthetic principles that guide the scope and variety of works in the arts and humanities.
-Course Student Learning 1.
-Identify key ideas, representative authors and works, Outcome significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different periods or regions.
+Course Student Learning Outcome 1.
+Identify key ideas, representative authors and works, 8 significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different periods or regions.
 2. Analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods.
 4. Articulate the aesthetic principles that guide the scope and variety of works in the arts and humanities.
 General Learning Activities Collaborative Groups - Overview of Authors' Influences and Works & Responsibility Reflection (1.)
-Each group of students will be given an author to research who is known for his/her unique perspective and incomparation of dispusits, and assistant assistant as and incorporation of diversity and cultural aspects into his/hers works.
+Each group of students will be given an author to research who is known for his/her unique perspective and incorporation of diversity and cultural aspects into his/hers works.
 Each student within the group will be responsible for researching and learning about one of the following aspects in relation to the author and the author's works: style, topics and themes, or influences.
-Each student will write a 2-3 page essay based on his/her research.
 (2.)
 Each student will then discuss how the author's works and social involvement influenced him/her, including any perspective adjustments as a reflection of new understanding.
 (3.)
 Next, the group will select a civic organization (ideally related to their author's experiences) and spend at least two hours participating in that organization's activities.
 The students will reflect on what this experience has taught them about themselves and their civic duty and on the ability of such organizations to solve specific problems.
 The students will then work collaboratively to construct a unified Power Point including the 3 aforementioned sections and a citation slide.
 The students will include throughout the presentation information regarding the author's values and social, political, and cultural influences as well as the author and/or characters' personal dilemmas, personal values guiding beliefs and choices, and the consequences of decisions made in relation to the dilemmas.
 For Sections 2 and 3, each student will discuss the above on an individual basis.
-Assessment Literary Project/Presentation & Social Responsibility Must Include Assignment & Rubric Rubric
+Assessment Author Overview & Responsibility Grading Rubric Must Include Assignment & Rubric